GLOBE, a student-managed academic program at St. John’s

 of GLOBE, say: “We are committed to building a global community

-goal of eradicating poverty within our lifetime.”
+eradicating poverty within our lifetime.”

 manage all aspects of the program including vetting loan